dashpay/docs/masternodes/setup.rst

    Dash Masternode Tool configuration steps

 #.
 Click the **New** button.
 #.
-Ensure you are on the settings page for a Non-deterministic
-   masternode and click **Generate new** to generate a legacy masternode key.
-Copy this key into a text editor.
-#.
-Click **Alter configuration to deterministic**
-#.
 Enter a name for your masternode.
 The host name you specified
    for your VPS above is a good choice.
 #.
 Enter the IP address of your masternode.
 This was given to you
    by the VPS provider when you set up the server.
-#.
-Enter the TCP port number.
+Then enter the TCP port number.
 This should be 9999.
 #.
 Click **Locate collateral** to view unused collateral funding
    transactions available on the connected hardware wallet.
-The **Collateral address**, **index** and **Collateral TX hash** fields should be filled automatically
+Select the address to which you sent 1000 Dash and click **Apply**.
+The **Collateral address**, **path**, **Collateral TX hash** and **index** fields should be filled automatically.

 .. figure:: img/setup-collateral-dmt-ready.png
    :width: 400px

-   Dash Masternode Tool with configuration ready to start masternode
+   Dash Masternode Tool with masternode configuration

 Leave DMT open and continue with the next step: :ref:`installing Dash Core on your VPS <masternode-setup-install-dashcore>`.